Khushi130404/Ensemble-Learning/README.md

 - Combines predictions from multiple models by voting (for classification) or averaging (for regression).
 - Can be hard voting (majority vote) or soft voting (weighted probabilities).

+## Tools and Libraries Used

+- Jupyter Notebook for interactive code execution

+- scikit-learn for implementing ensemble methods

+- pandas for data manipulation

+- numpy for numerical computations

+- matplotlib and seaborn for data visualization